PWA-GouldA/ICT30115-WorkplaceComms-2019/pages/05.resources/docs.md

 * ...

 ### External Courses
+*CTRL+CLICK the links to open in a new TAB in your browser.*
 * [Learn Python - Free Interactive Python Tutorial](https://www.learnpython.org/) :fa-link:
 * [Python Tutorial: Learn Python For Free | Codecademy](https://www.codecademy.com/learn/learn-python) :fa-link: